vyacht/nmea/README.md

 NMEA Wifi Router and other designs by vyacht.net are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

+The NMEA Wifi Router uses a RT3050 based Carambola as CPU and Wifi module.
+The Carambola board is unfortuntely based on a proprietary design and Ralink releases even data sheets only under NDA.
+But the Carambola board is currently the most cost effective and powerful Wifi and CPU solution known to me.

 Version
 ====